 And in a second step, they stopped offering returns for Audible books purchased with money, e.g., Whispersync deals.
 Many small audio publishers and self-published authors offer their audiobooks in a cheap Whispersync deal for $7.49 when you buy the audio together with the ebook or after borrowing the ebook through Kindle Unlimited.

-In that light, this decision by Audible also greatly benefits smaller audiobook creators.
+In that light, this decision by Audible also benefits smaller audiobook creators.

-But it’s still really important that you, as an Audible subscriber, are aware of the bigger picture and know under which conditions authors and narrators are paid for the audiobook you listen to!
+But it’s still really important that you, as an Audible customer, are aware of the bigger picture and know under which conditions authors and narrators are paid for the audiobook you listen to!

 How to Return a Book on Audible